MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 session, the cmdlet is _hidden_, but not replaced.
 You can run the cmdlet by specifying its module-qualified name.

-Items are _replaced_ or _overwritten_ if you can no longer access the original item.
+When items are _replaced_ or _overwritten_, you can no longer access the original item.

 For example, if you import a variable that has the same name as a variable in the session, the original variable is replaced.
 You can't qualify a variable